Kevin the Carrot inspires kids to eat healthy this Christmas season with Kevin’s Amazing Festive Challenges Get Set to Eat Fresh

 Many teachers have been disappointed by the loss of much loved topics at KS2 like the Victorians and Tudors.
 Could we use the opportunities provided by significant events at KS1 to include aspects of these topics?

-For example, for the Victorians you could explore the 1829 Rainhill trials and introduction of the railways, or the sinking of the Mary Rose in 1545 during the reign of Henry VIII.
+For example, for the Victorians you could explore the 1829 Rainhill trials and introduction of the railways.
+Or you could look at the sinking of the Mary Rose in 1545 during the reign of Henry VIII.

 When you are selecting the events to be studied, look for balance not just in time periods but also in the nature of the events with regard to political and social changes.